-density infill housing unless the preponderance of the evidence demonstrates otherwise.
-(5) The project meets the following requirements regarding availability of affordable housing: The project would result in housing units being made available to moderate, low or very low-income families as set forth in either A or B below: (A) The project meets one of the following criteria, and the project developer provides sufficient legal commitments to the appropriate local agency to ensure the continued availability and use of the housing units as set forth below at monthly housing costs determined pursuant to paragraph (3) of subdivision (h) of Section 65589.5 of the Government Code: At least 10 percent of the housing is sold to families of moderate income, or Not less than 10 percent of the housing is rented to families of very low income.
-(B) If the project does not result in housing units being available as set forth in subdivision (A) above, then the project developer has paid or will pay in-lieu fees pursuant to a local ordinance in an amount sufficient to result in the development of an equivalent number of units that would otherwise be required pursuant to subparagraph (A).
+- (5) The project meets the following requirements regarding availability of affordable housing: The project would result in housing units being made available to moderate, low or very low-income families as set forth in either A or B below: - (A) The project meets one of the following criteria, and the project developer provides sufficient legal commitments to the appropriate local agency to ensure the continued availability and use of the housing units as set forth below at monthly housing costs determined pursuant to paragraph (3) of subdivision (h) of Section 65589.5 of the Government Code: - 1.
+At least 10 percent of the housing is sold to families of moderate income, or - 2.
+Not less than 10 percent of the housing is rented to families of low income, or - 3.
+Not less than 5 percent of the housing is rented to families of very low income. - (B) If the project does not result in housing units being available as set forth in subdivision (A) above, then the project developer has paid or will pay in-lieu fees pursuant to a local ordinance in an amount sufficient to result in the development of an equivalent number of units that would otherwise be required pursuant to subparagraph (A).

 The project will provide 15% of units to families of very low income.
 (A-3).

-(b) A project that otherwise meets the criteria set forth in subdivision (a) is not exempt from CEQA if any of the following occur: (1) There is a reasonable There are no unusual circumstances associated with this project. possibility that the project will have a project-specific, significant effect on the environment due to unusual circumstances.
-(2) Substantial changes with No substantial changes have occurred. respect to the circumstances under which the project is being undertaken that are related to the project have occurred since community-level No new information has come available. environmental review was certified or adopted.
-(3) New information becomes available regarding the circumstances under which the project is being undertaken and that is related to the project that was not known, and could not have been known at the time that community-level environmental review was certified or adopted.
+- (b) A project that otherwise meets the criteria set forth in subdivision (a) is not exempt from CEQA if any of the following occur: - (1) There is a reasonable possibility that the project will have a project-specific, significant effect on the environment due to unusual circumstances. - (2) Substantial changes with respect to the circumstances under which the project is being undertaken that are related to the project have occurred since community-level environmental review was certified or adopted. - (3) New information becomes available regarding the circumstances under which the project is being undertaken and that is related to the project that was not known, and could not have been known at the time that community-level environmental review was certified or adopted.